BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 - @ref:[Indexing errors can now be listed and filtered](../delta/api/views/index.md#listing-indexing-failures)
 - @ref:[Multi fetch operation allows to get multiple resources in a single call](../delta/api/multi-fetch.md)

+A detailed list of changes included in the release can be found in the @ref:[release notes](v1.9-release-notes.md).

 ## 1.8.0 (14.06.2023)

 ### Breaking changes